mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 ### Literal blocks

 To use a literal block with no syntax highlighting, use the Sphinx code-block directive with the language set to `none`.
-For example:

 ```
   .. code-block:: none